gpivaro/4_Pandas_Homework/README.md

 ## Rice University Data Analytics and Visualization Boot Camp 2020

+This repository contains the following scenario:

 ## PyCitySchools

-In this capacity, you'll be helping the  school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+In this notebook, we analyze the district-wide standardized test results.
+The dataset gives access to every student's math and reading scores, as well as various information on the schools they attend.
+By using Pandas, we aggregate the data and showcase obvious trends in school performance.

-Your final report should include each of the following:

-As final considerations:

-A written description of at least two observable trends based on the data is available at [PyCitySchools Report](./Pandas_Report.md)
+A written description of three observable trends based on the data is available at [PyCitySchools Report](./Pandas_Report.md)

+The notebook includes each of the following:

 ### District Summary

-* Create a high level snapshot (in table form) of the district's key metrics, including:
+* A table with the district's key metrics, including:
   * Total Schools
   * Total Students
   * Total Budget